domenico-piol/pySummarize/README.md

     wget https://huggingface.co/facebook/bart-large-cnn/resolve/main/pytorch_model.bin

-For local usage, place it e.g. in the `fb-bart-large-cnn` (or any other) folder and configure the Python app accordingly.
+For local usage, place it e.g. in the `fb-bart-large-cnn` (or any other) folder and configure the Python app accordingly using the `MODEL_LOCATION` environment variable.

 However, during runtime on OpenShift (or any k8s flavor), the model will be obtained via a init-container!